 Inclusivity & Tolerance (Score)

 The degree to which a city supports gender and LGBT+ equality, inclusivity and tolerance through legislation and opportunity.
-The score combines the following ‘Gender Equality’ (degree of gender parity), as well as ‘LGBT+’ (inclusiveness and tolerance) factors.
+The score combines the following ‘Gender Equality’ (degree of gender parity), as well as the ‘LGBT+’ (inclusiveness and tolerance) factors:

 Gender equality scores were developed using data on the level of